outermedia/solr-fusion/src/main/doc/user-guide.md

 applied and the query builder has created the query.
 The new query parts are appended, separated by "AND" (edismax) or a SPACE (dismax).

-When a field is copied ("Example 3" above) word counts of facets are copied too (when a facet is mapped).
+When a field is copied ("Example 3" above) document counts of facets are copied too (when a facet is mapped).

 ### Split Merge Use Case
 This is a common mapping use case where one SolrFusion field is mapped to several Solr fields or vice versa.